-This panel will cover habeas and other federal court filings that may be useful on an emergency basis.
-Topics will include: federal court jurisdiction and the significant bars to jurisdiction, likely next steps regarding the threatened expansion of expedited removal, and possible actions to challenge detention transfers and interference with access to counsel.
+This panel will cover habeas petitions and other federal court actions that may be useful on an emergency basis.
+Topics will include: federal court jurisdiction and the significant bars to jurisdiction, recent successful class actions, and possible actions to challenge detention transfers and interference with access to counsel.
 [Please note that this panel will not cover habeas corpus petitions for release from immigration detention.]
-Julia Harumi Mass, Zachary M. Nightingale